Planning your first trip to the Palace of Versailles? If so, you may be wondering: "What's the best way to get there from Paris?"

 They'll understand what you're asking, and even if you don't understand their response, watch their gestures to figure out if you should find a seat on the bus or get off and wait for the next one.
 In either case, nod and reply, "Merci, Monsieur (or Madame)."

-The ride from the Pont de Sèvres station to the chateau takes about 30 minutes (occasionally longer if you hit traffic or road construction), and the cost is normally just one metro/bus ticket each way (unless somehow the length of your trip exceeds 90 minutes, in which case you'll need a second ticket).
-If you have a valid weekly or monthly "all zones" Navigo pass or an "all zone" Paris Visite travel card, the cost is zero.
+The ride from the Pont de Sèvres station to the chateau takes about 30 minutes (sometimes longer if you hit traffic or road construction), and the cost is normally just a Metro-Train-RER and a Bus-Tram ticket each way.

 You can find the #171 bus schedule on ratp.fr.